Quick Details

 - 15:30–17:00 – Oban Distillery tour & tasting

-Day 7, March 26: Stirling & Return to Edinburgh
+Day 7, March 26th: Stirling, St Andrews & Return to Edinburgh

-After breakfast and check-out, travel east to Stirling, a city central to Scotland’s royal and military history.
-Visit Stirling Castle, one of the country’s most important fortresses, offering panoramic views and deep historical insight.
+After breakfast and check-out, travel east to Stirling Castle, one of Scotland’s most important historic fortresses, offering panoramic views and insight into the nation’s royal and military past.

 Schedule highlights